• Skip to primary navigation

 It has an excellent nutritional value, much higher than brown or white rice.

-Another vital factor to consider before making this rice is to soak the grains overnight.
+Another important factor to consider before making this rice is to soak the grains overnight.

 That way, it will help the rice cook faster and allow you to have the rice without any issue.